ozerozdogan/career-advisor/README.md

 ### Loading Issues
 - If the application gets stuck loading, check your network connection
 - OpenRouter API response times can vary significantly (from a few seconds to longer periods) depending on the latency of the AI provider selected

----

-## 🚀 Deployment

-The application can be deployed to various platforms:

-### Vercel (Recommended)
-1. Fork or clone this repository to your GitHub account
-2. Create a new project on [Vercel](https://vercel.com/)
-3. Connect your GitHub repository
-4. Add the environment variables in the Vercel project settings
-5. Deploy with default settings

-### Netlify
-1. Fork or clone this repository to your GitHub account
-2. Create a new site on [Netlify](https://netlify.com/)
-3. Connect your GitHub repository
-4. Add the environment variables in the Netlify site settings
-5. Deploy with default settings

----

 ## 📄 License